MikielAgutu/typ-site/src/docs/usage/command-line.md

 | `--inputFilepaths` | `-i` | List of Markdown files to use to create a formatted PDF. |
 | `--outputFilepath` | `-o` | Output file path. |

-Note that if `--inputFilepaths` is not specified, `typeset` will look for files in the working directory.
+Note that if `--inputFilepaths` is not specified, Typ will look for files in the working directory.
 This behavior is explained in more detail in [Projects](./projects.md).

 ### Configuration